cmu-db/15721-s24-catalog2/doc/design_doc.md

   * Scalability test: We will try to test our implementation under increased load and ensure the correctness and efficiency at the same time.

 ## Trade-offs and Potential Problems
->Write down any conscious trade-off you made that can be problematic in the future, or any problems discovered during the design process that remain unaddressed (technical debts).

 * Balancing between metadata retrieval speed and storage efficiency.
 * Striking a balance between query performance and resource utilization.